-Note - For example, a level 4 transponder with extended squitter capability would be designated "level 4e".
+Note.- For example, a level 4 transponder with extended squitter capability would be designated "level 4e".

-2.1.5.1.7 SI capability - Transponders with the ability to process SI codes shall have the capabilities of 2.1.5.1.2, 2.1.5.1.3, 2.1.5.1.4 or 2.1.5.1.5 and also those prescribed for SI code operation (3.1.2.3.2.1.4, 3.1.2.5.2.1, 3.1.2.6.1.3, 3.1.2.6.1.4.1, 3.1.2.6.9.1.1) and 3.1.2.6.9.2).
+2.1.5.1.7 SI capability - Transponders with the ability to process SI codes shall have the capabilities of 2.1.5.1.1, 2.1.5.1.2, 2.1.5.1.3, 2.1.5.1.4 or 2.1.5.1.5 and also those prescribed for SI code operation (3.1.2.3.2.1.4, 3.1.2.5.2.1, 3.1.2.6.1.3, 3.1.2.6.1.4.1, 3.1.2.6.9.1.1 and 3.1.2.6.9.2).
 Transponders with this capability shall be designated with a suffix "s".

-Note - For example, a level 4 transponder with extended squitter capability and SI capability would be designated "level 4es".
+Note.- For example, a level 4 transponder with extended squitter capability and SI capability would be designated "level 4es".

-2.1.5.1.7.1 SI code capability shall be provided in accordance with the provisions of 2.1.5.1.7 for all Mode S transponders installed on or after 1 January 2003 and by all Mode S transponders by 1 January 2005.

-2.1.5.1.8 Extended squitter non-transponder devices - Devices that are capable of broadcasting extended squitters that are not part of a Mode S transponder shall conform to all of the 1 090 MHz RF signals in space requirements specified for a Mode S transponder, except for transmit power levels for the identified equipment class as specified in 5.1.1.

-2.1.5.2 All Mode S transponders used by international civil air traffic shall conform, at least, to the requirements of Level 2 prescribed in 2.1.5.1.2.
+- 2.1.5.1.7.1 All Mode S transponders shall have SI Code capability in accordance with 2.1.5.1.7. - 2.1.5.1.8 Extended squitter non-transponder devices.
+Devices that are capable of broadcasting extended squitters that are not part of a Mode S transponder shall conform to all of the 1090 MHz RF signals in space requirements specified for a Mode S transponder, except for transmit power levels for the identified equipment class as specified in 5.1.1. - 2.1.5.2 All Mode S transponders used by international civil air traffic shall conform, at least, to the requirements of Level 2 prescribed in 2.1.5.1.2. - Note 1.- Level 1 may be admitted for use within an individual State or within the terms of a regional air navigation agreement.
+The Mode S Level 1 transponder comprises the minimum set of features for compatible operation of Mode S transponders with SSR Mode S interrogators.
+It is defined to prevent a proliferation of transponder types below Level 2 which would be incompatible with SSR Mode S interrogators. - Note 2.- The intent of the requirement for a Level 2 capability is to ensure the widespread use of an ICAO standard transponder capability to allow worldwide planning of Mode S ground facilities and services.
+The requirement also discourages an initial installation with Level 1 transponders that would be rendered obsolete by later requirements in certain airspace for mandatory carriage of transponders having Level 2 capabilities.

-2.1.5.3 Mode S transponders installed on aircraft with gross mass in excess of 5 700 kg or a maximum cruising true airspeed capability in excess of 463 km/h (250 kt) shall operate with antenna diversity as prescribed in 3.1.2.10.4 if:

-a) the aircraft individual certificate of airworthiness is first issued on or after 1 January 1990; or b) Mode S transponder carriage is required on the basis of regional air navigation agreement in accordance with 2.1.3.3.1 and 2.1.3.3.2.
+- 2.1.5.3 Mode S transponders installed on aircraft with gross mass in excess of 5 700 kg or a maximum cruising true airspeed capability in excess of 463 km/h (250 kt) shall operate with antenna diversity as prescribed in 3.1.2.10.4 if: - a) the aircraft individual certificate of airworthiness is first issued on or after 1 January 1990; or - b) Mode S transponder carriage is required on the basis of regional air navigation agreement in accordance with 2.1.3.3.1 and 2.1.3.3.2.

-Note - Aircraft with maximum cruising true airspeed exceeding 324 km/h (175 kt) are required to operate with a peak power of not less than 21.0 dBW as specified in 3.1.2.10.2 c).
+Note.- Aircraft with maximum cruising true airspeed exceeding 324 km/h (175 kt) are required to operate with a peak power of not less than 21.0 dBW as specified in 3.1.2.10.2 c).

-2.1.5.4 CAPABILITY REPORTING IN MODE S SQUITTERS
+2.1.5.4 Capability Reporting in Mode S Squitters

-2.1.5.4.1 Capability reporting in Mode S acquisition squitters (unsolicited downlink transmissions) shall be provided in accordance with the provisions of 3.1.2.8.5.1 for all Mode S transponders installed on or after 1 January 1995.

-2.1.5.4.2 Transponders equipped for extended squitter operation should have a means to disable acquisition squitters when extended squitters are being emitted.
+- 2.1.5.4.1 Capability reporting in Mode S acquisition squitters (unsolicited downlink transmissions) shall be provided in accordance with the provisions of 3.1.2.8.5.1 for all Mode S transponders installed on or after 1 January 1995. - 2.1.5.4.2 Transponders equipped for extended squitter operation should have a means to disable acquisition squitters when extended squitters are being emitted.